Treatment for schizophrenia

-Clinicians who specialize in mental health used to categorize schizophrenia by dividing the disease into different groups based on the major symptoms.
+Clinicians who specialize in mental health used to categorize schizophrenia by dividing the disease into different groups based on the significant symptoms.

-- Catatonic schizophrenia – A person is withdrawn, mute, negative, and often assumes very unusual body positions.
+- Catatonic schizophrenia: A person is withdrawn, mute, hostile, and often assumes very unusual body positions.

 But this classification didn’t work.
 Experts now speak of schizophrenia as a spectrum disorder that includes all of the previous subtypes.
 This is a group of related mental disorders that share common symptoms.
 They are like variations on a theme in music.
 They influence your idea of what is real.
 They change the way you think, feel, and act.

-It’s a form of psychotic disorder, which means what feels real to you, actually isn’t.
+It’s a form of psychotic disorder, which means what feels natural to you isn’t.
 You can have:

 - Unsystematic Speech: Using words and sentences that make no sense to others.

-- Strange behavior: Acting in strange or repetitive ways, such as walking in circles or writing all the time, or sitting still and silent for hours.
+- Strange behavior: acting in strange or repetitive ways, such as walking in circles, writing all the time, or sitting still and silent for hours.

-People that suffer from schizophrenia manifest at least two of these symptoms for a period of at least 6 months.
-One of those symptoms must be either hallucinations, or delusions, or disorganized speech.
-One voice is enough to comment on your thoughts and actions or the voices that are talking to each other in a real time.
+People who suffer from schizophrenia manifest at least two of these symptoms for at least six months.
+One of those symptoms must be either hallucinations, delusions, or disorganized speech.
+One voice is enough to comment on your thoughts and actions, or the voices are talking to each other in real-time.

-Schizophrenia is the most well-known condition of this type, but there are a number of conditions that include psychosis and other symptoms similar to schizophrenia.
+Schizophrenia is the most well-known condition of this type, but some conditions include psychosis and other symptoms similar to schizophrenia.

-The DSM-5 lists schizophrenia along with a number of other conditions called the schizophrenic spectrum and other psychotic disorders.
+The DSM-5 lists schizophrenia along with many other conditions called the schizophrenic spectrum and other psychotic disorders.

 The list of those conditions is as follows:

-- Delusional Disorder: involves the person having delusions for 1 month but no other psychotic symptoms.
+- Delusional disorder involves the person having delusions for one month but no other psychotic symptoms.

-- Brief psychotic disorder: Occurs when symptoms of psychosis last longer than a day but less than a month.
+- Brief psychotic disorder: This occurs when symptoms of psychosis last longer than a day but less than a month.

-- Schizophreniform Disorder: Occurs when symptoms of schizophrenia last less than 6 months.
+- Schizophreniform Disorder: This occurs when symptoms of schizophrenia last less than six months.